deekb/VEXlib/Writerside/topics/About-VEXlib.md

 - **Enhanced Functionality**: VEXlib offers increased functionality compared to the standard VEX V5 Python API, making it easier to control VEX V5 robots and create complex robotics applications.

 - **Improved Documentation**: The module comes with comprehensive documentation to help users understand its features and usage.
-The documentation is available at [VEXlib Documentation](https://deekb.github.io/VEXlib).
+The documentation is available on GitHub pages at [VEXlib Documentation](https://deekb.github.io/VEXlib).

 - **Modular Design**: VEXlib is designed with modularity in mind, allowing users to easily extend its functionality or integrate it into existing projects.